huwb/volsample/README.md

 * If you see just the standard sky box render in the camera view, re-enable the *CloudsRayScales* script on the camera. if it auto disables itself when you enable it, it is likely because the shader is not building. look in the console log for shader build errors. if you don't see any you may have already cleared them - perhaps try reopening Unity.
 * You may notice the sample layout changes shape slightly when the camera moves forwards/backwards.
 This is actually by design and is happening in the advection code (if `advectionCompensatesForwardPin` is true), and compensates for the non-trivial motion of samples when we forward pin them.
 Look for comments around this variable and usages of the variable in the code.

 ## Bugs and improvement directions

 There are many directions for improving this work

 * Gradient relaxation is a little complicated at the moment, doing multiple passes in different directions from different starting points.
 I believe with experimentation this could be simplified.
 Also, it currently doesn't always work well enough - you can sometimes still see pinching.
 We may want to define a maximum gradient that is never exceeded (a hard limit instead of the current soft process).
 * Generalisation from flatland 2D to full 3D motions.
 Ray scales are currently a 1D array of floats, indexed by ray angle on the xz plane.
 This would have to generalise to a 2D array.
-The advection procedure generalise easily.
+The advection procedure should generalise.
 The gradient relaxation may need a bit of thinking to generalise, and might need to be a GPU process.
 * The ray scale clamping works well most of the time but when transitioning straight from a strafing layout to a rotating layout, some of the ray scales get clamped and is causing some aliasing.
 I'm not sure if this is a bug or a limitation of the current clamping scheme.
 * The adaptive sampling distances and weights are currently dynamically computed in *Clouds.shader*.
 It would be more efficient to pass them in to the shader - see notes above.
 * The render generally breaks down when the camera is raised above the clouds etc. It would be valuable to polish this and make it work for all camera angles.
+* By freezing the advection (`debugFreezeAdvection`) and strafing the camera a lot, it can be seen that the solution from FPI starts to break down.
+In general this happens when the absolute gradient of the iterate approaches one [2].
+This could be computed analytically and could provide a robust teleport/clear condition (instead of the current ad hoc threshold).

+## References

 [ADVANCES2015]: http://advances.realtimerendering.com/s2015/index.html "Advances in Real-Time Rendering - SIGGRAPH 2015"

-## References

 [1] Bowles H. and Zimmermann D., *A Novel Sampling Algorithm for Fast and Stable Real-Time Volume Rendering*, Advances in Real-Time Rendering in Games course, SIGGRAPH 2015.
 [Course page][ADVANCES2015].